 - EXCESSIVE DRAFT: Contact your local dealer to have a draft reading taken.
 Any draft in excess of 0.1 WC requires a damper in the stovepipe.
-Some installations may require more than one damper. - INAPPROPRIATE FUEL: Do not burn coal; kiln dried lumber, wax logs, compressed wood, highly volatile fuel and combustible material or anything other than natural cordwood.

-OPERATOR ERROR: Ensure all the gaskets are in good condition.
+Some installations may require more than one damper. - INAPPROPRIATE FUEL: Do not burn coal; kiln dried lumber, wax logs, compressed wood, highly volatile fuels or combustibles, or anything other than natural cordwood. - OPERATOR ERROR: Ensure all the gaskets are in good condition.
 Replace worn out or compressed gaskets.
 Only burn the stove with the firing and ash doors in the closed position.